Nutritional yeast as a source of vitamin B1 (thiamine)

 During sepsis, thiamine levels are depleted in patients.
 Using thiamine as a monotherapy, an observational study recorded that adults with septic shock had a significant reduction in mortality when receiving thiamine.

-Around 44% of patients receiving thiamine died which is significantly lower than the 79% of patient deaths of who did not receive a thiamine dose.[11]
+Around 44% of patients receiving thiamine died which is significantly lower than the 79% of patient deaths of those who did not receive a thiamine dose.[11]

 Helping with depression